-7.1 Ambient light sensor An ambient light sensor [ALS] [1] can be used for dimming the screen intensity in low-light conditions, allowing for the lower power consumption.
-It can also be used to detect the proximity and turn on the screen or increase its brightness when the user approaches.
-The ALS sensor on the mikromedia 7 can be utilized in many ways.
-The LTR-329ALS-01 sensor uses the I2C interface to communicate with the host MCU.
-7.2 Digital motion sensor The FXOS8700CQ, an advanced integrated 3-axis accelerometer and 3-axis magnetometer, can detect many different motion-related events, including the orientation event detection, freefall detection, shock detection, as well as tap, and double-tap event detection.
+7.1 Digital motion sensor

+The FXOS8700CQ (3), an advanced integrated 3-axis accelerometer and 3-axis magnetometer, can detect many different motion-related events, including the orientation event detection, freefall detection, shock detection, as well as tap, and double-tap event detection.
 These events can be reported to the host MCU over two dedicated interrupt pins, while the data transfer is performed over the I2C communication interface.
 The FXOS8700CQ sensor can be very useful for display orientation detection.
-It can also be used to turn mikromedia 3 into a complete 6-axis e-compass solution.
-The I2C slave address can be changed by using two SMD jumpers grouped under the ADDR SEL label [2].
+It can also be used to turn mikromedia 3 FPI into a complete 6-axis e-compass solution.